 THE DOORS AT THE WINTERLAND BALLROOM: CONTEXT AND FIRST NIGHT

-by abrupt and astounding artistic evolution.
+months marked by abrupt and astounding artistic evolution.

-growing U.S. cultural youth movement.
+U.S. cultural youth movement on fire.

 By the end of 1967, The Doors had moved into the realm